 After a successful mission in Latin America James Bond gets to relax at Miami Beach.
 Whilst he was on holiday Bond gets his new assignment, investigate the gold-obsessed madman Auric Goldfinger (Gert Fröbe).

 Dr. No and From Russia with Love were excellent spy-thrillers and had most of the hallmarks of the series, Goldfinger was the film that cemented the formula.
-This was the film that had a more action-ordinated pre-title sequence and has the first true (and one of the best) Bond theme with Shirley Bassett’s “Goldfinger.”
+This film had a more action-ordinated pre-title sequence and has the first true (and one of the best) Bond theme with Shirley Bassett’s “Goldfinger.”
 There was more humour, quips, and one-liners, Bond got more gadgets, and Oddjob was one of the most iconic henchmen.
 Bassett’s singing style served as a template for future films and big, mute henchmen became a stable of the series.
-Goldfinger was the first film where Bond drives the Aston Martin DB5 and even though Desmond Llewelyn was in From Russia with Love his characterisation was like the character he became in later films – i.e. having more banter with Bond and act like a parent handling a disobedient child.
+Goldfinger was the first film where Bond drives the Aston Martin DB5 and even though Desmond Llewelyn was in From Russia with Love his characterisation was like the character he became in later films – i.e. having more banter with Bond and acted like a parent handling a disobedient child.

 Iconic is a perfect word to describe Goldfinger.
 It was filled with iconic images, scenes, and characters.
 This was the film that had Jill Masterson painting gold, Oddjob showing off his hat throwing skills, Bond nearly getting sliced in half by a laser, and introduces a Bond Girl with a risqué name.
 Goldfinger has everything a Bond fan would want – it perfected the villain, henchmen, and Bond Girl roles.
 Because of this Goldfinger has been referenced and spoofed in many ways.
 Quantum of Solace referenced Masterson’s death, and The Simpsons and Austin Powers series has parodied aspects of the film.